ai4os/deep-start/README.md

 -------------------
 contains very basic configuration for VSCode

-* vscode/code-server/vscode-extensions.txt : list of default extensions installed for VSCode
+* `vscode/code-server/vscode-extensions.txt` : list of default extensions installed for VSCode

+During execution of `deep-start` a remotly located at github `vscode-extensions.txt` is probed to load.

 !!
 Depricated